ASD-at-GMF/disinfo-laundromat/README.md

   - Similar Privacy Policies
   - Shared contact informaiton
   - Similar sitemaps
   - Similar content
   - Similar external endpoint calls

+ ## Content Parsing and Comparison
-- Parsing internal pages for additional textual indicators
+- Parsing internal pages using sitemaps for additional textual indicators and content gathering and comparison
+- Integration with translation tools to find translated content
 - Intergration with a search api to find mirror site and other leads from across the web

+## Financial tracking
+- For crypto wallets, tracking transactions to estimate funds recieved and disbursed
+- Tracking adsense ids